bennyzen/nofty/README.md

-# salatower
+# Nofty
-A 3D printable, vertical salad tower.
+A 3D printable, vertical NFT system.
 This is a re-circulating NFT (Nutrient Film Technique) system without any soil or buffering medium.
-Consumption of water and production of waste are kept down to a minimum.
+Consumption of water and production of waste are kept to a minimum.

 This whole set of parts comes pre-rendered as STL files.
 You can use these files in folder `stl` to feed your slicer and print them right away.
 If you feel the need to customize things, refer to `config.js` as good starting point.

 ## Things you need:
 - 3D printer